gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-4-verify-the-code-changes.md

 - You have verified that any RDS resources you have will be correctly migrated
 - You understand the changes that will be made

 You can now safely commit the changes to your git repo and apply the changes.
+If you use Gruntwork Pipelines, [we recommend you using the `DeployOrder` feature](https://github.com/gruntwork-io/knowledge-base/discussions/112) to handle multiple account updates.

+When applying the changes manually, you can run `terragrunt run-all apply` inside each environment folder (dev, logs, security, shared etc), and waiting them to successful update before applying the changes before the next one, e.g. wait for `dev` to successfully finish before applying `prod`.

 After the changes have been applied we recommend you complete [step 5](step-5-check-your-live-infrastructure-is-cis-v1.5-compliant) and confirm that your infrastructure is now CIS AWS Foundations Benchmark v1.5.0 compliant.